Pepero Day

-Pepero Dayis held annually on November 11, and is an observance in South Korea similar to Valentine's Day.
+Pepero Day is held annually on November 11, and is an observance in South Korea similar to Valentine's Day.
 It is the biggest annual day-marketing event in South Korea, and involves the gifting or exchange of Pepero snacks, a line of chocolate-dipped cookie sticks, with the intention of displaying affection for friends and loved ones.
-It is held on this day due to the resemblance of Pepero sticks to the shortened date.
-Stray kids and Pepero had a collaboration.
+It is held on this day for the resemblance of Pepero sticks to the shortened date.